 Plans and Tips For Library Builders

-Install a Little Free Library
+How to Build a Little Free Library (Plans and Blueprints)

 - Little Free Library instructions so simple even I could follow them – courtesy of James Zimmerman